-I waited for her return, when she told me, amid a storm of tears, that Sister Hansom said she was careless in her work and had no method, and then she added in a whisper,

-"I met Matron, and she said I would never make a nurse, and I am going home to-morrow."
+I waited for her return, when she told me, amid a storm of tears, that Sister Hansom said she was careless in her work and had no method, and then she added in a whisper, make a nurse, and I am going home to-morrow."
 "I will go, too," I said.
-"We can travel as far as Belfast together."
+"We can travel as "I will go, too," I said.